TrudAX/denistrunin-blog/src/draft/d365fo-goliveprep/index.md

 - Developer fix and test the issue on DEV VM
 - The fix is deployed to PreProd for the final validation(this should be done via Pipeline), it takes 1.5h
-- Release person should login to LCS, mark the PrePROD package as a Release candidate, swith to PROD enviroment, shedule the release(40 min of downtime)
+- Release manager should login to LCS, mark the PrePROD package as a Release candidate, swith to PROD enviroment, shedule the release(40 min of downtime)

 Also the poing to consider here that PROD relase can't be fully automated and requires some manual effors.
 This may vary from project to project

-I asked the question on LinkedIn and got the following results
+I asked the question on [LinkedIn](https://www.linkedin.com/posts/denis-trunin-3b73a213_question-to-people-who-maintain-d365fo-production-activity-7030514980114362368-sBVy?utm_source=share&utm_medium=member_desktop) and got the following results:

 ![Poll results](PollUpdateTime.png)